Arctostaphylos uva-ursi: Subspecies

-For a list of reported North American subspecies and varietals, see USDA Plants Profile.
+As many as 14 subspecies have been accepted, however as of 2024 they are considered synonyms by major sources such as Plants of the World Online and World Flora Online.

 Etymology

 The genus name of Arctostaphylos uva-ursi comes from the Greek words arctos (meaning bear) and staphyle (meaning "bunch of grapes") in reference to the fruits which form grape-like clusters.
 In the wild, the fruits are commonly eaten by bears.
 The specific epithet, uva-ursi, comes from the Latin words uva (meaning grape) and ursus (bear), reflected by the bearberry nickname.

 The common name, kinnikinnick, is an Algonquin word meaning "smoking mixture".
 Native Americans and early pioneers smoked the dried uva-ursi leaves and bark alone or mixed with other herbs, tobacco or dried dogwood bark in pipes.
 Numerous common names exist, depending on region, such as mealberry, sandberry, mountain-box, fox-plum, hog-crawberry, and barren myrtle.

 Distribution and habitat

 The distribution of Arctostaphylos uva-ursi is circumpolar, and it is widespread in northern latitudes, but confined to high altitudes further south: